Martensite Parent Grain Reconstruction edit page

 Create a similarity matrix

-Next we set up a adjacency matrix A that describes the probability that two neighbouring grains belong to the same parent grains.
+Next we set up a adjacency matrix A that describes the probability that two neighboring grains belong to the same parent grains.
 This probability is computed from the misfit of the misorientation between two child grains to the theoretical child to child misorientation.
 More precisely, we model the probability by a cumulative Gaussian distribution with the mean value threshold which describes the misfit at which the probability is exactly 50 percent and the standard deviation tol

 omega = linspace(0,5)*degree;